 We first read about Him in the second verse of Genesis 1.
 From the very beginning of it all, He was there.
 The Bible tells us that God’s Spirit “mightily” came upon people like Moses, Gideon, Joshua, David, the prophets, and countless others.

-Needless to say, the Holy Spirit was very active and well-known prior to the promise Jesus made to His disciples.
+Needless to say, the Holy Spirit was very active prior to the promise Jesus made to His disciples.
 (John 16:5-15) Jesus promised to send the Holy Spirit; but unlike the Old Testament, the Holy Spirit would now play an intimate role with all of mankind.
 He would live within God’s children and reveal to them all truth, and He would also play an active role in the world by convicting people of their sin and stirring their hearts toward God.

 So where exactly did we get the idea that God speaks in a still small voice?
 The story is found 1 Kings 19:9-13.
 While hiding in a cave fearing for his life, the prophet Elijah vented his frustrations to God.
 And at that moment, God showed up.
 Elijah witnessed a windstorm, an earthquake, and a fire, but God was not found in these grand displays; rather God showed up as a “gentle whisper.”

 Even though this is the only time in Scripture when God speaks to someone in this manner, many of us find ourselves believing that this is the only way God speaks to us today.
 Keep in mind that Elijah had just witnessed the miraculous power of God, and what he really needed most at that moment was a gentle answer to calm his frustrations.